neu-se/CS4530-CS5500-Spring-2021/tutorials/week4-promises.md

 1. Import fs into index.ts as shown above.
 2. As we know, we can read a file using `fs.promises.readFile('/path/to/file', 'utf8');`, but in order to access the results of a promise, we need to call the .then() method.
 3. Thus, to read the contents of the file, let us add a promise handler as below:
-   - ```JS
+   - ```ts
       fs.promises.readFile('./src/test-files/filename', 'utf8')
         .then((data) => {
           console.log('The contents of the file are: ', data);
         });
+     ```
 4. Save the file and run the command:
    - `*npm start*`
    - The contents of the file should be printed out now.
-5. To better understand how asynchronous behaviour works, let us add a couple more console.log statements and observe how they behave:
+5. To better understand how asynchronous behavior works, let us add a couple more console.log statements and observe how they behave:
-   - ```JS
+   - ```ts
       console.log('I execute first');
       fs.promises.readFile('./src/test-files/filename', 'utf8')
         .then((data) => {
           console.log('The contents of the file are printed last: ', data);
         });
       console.log('I execute second');
+     ```
-   - Save the file and run the command:
+6. Save the file and run the command:
    - `*npm start*`
-6. Thus, JS follows run-to-completion semantics and promise handlers are only executed after the current context completes.
+7. Thus, JS follows run-to-completion semantics and promise handlers are only executed after the current context completes.

 ### Making things pseudo-synchronous with async/await.

 The async/await syntax allows us to use promises as if they were synchronous using async/await syntax within an async function.
 The above code can be written as below:

-- ```JS
+- ```ts
     async function asyncFileRead() {
       console.log('I run second');
       const data = await fs.promises.readFile('./src/test-files/filename', 'utf8');